qgis/QGIS-Web-Client/README.rst

 4. Configuration of Client
 --------------------------
+All settings are available in the following files.

 Global Settings for all projects (make a copy from one of the templates provided):

 ``site/js/GlobalOptions.js``